RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

    The files are backed in the order as they are listed.
 That way, if a user runs out of selective disk quota before all listed files have been backed up, at least their most prized data are saved.
-By default, this file contains :ref:`$HOME` and :tt:`/pub` areas of your account:
+By default, this file contains :tt:`$HOME` and :tt:`/pub` areas of your account:

    .. code-block:: bash